AngeloNicolson/VexEngine/README.md

 * I want indi developers to be able to create amazing games that rival AAA companie.
 * To give indi devs a way to tell thier stories without any financial obligations to allow them to grow and help create a fair and thriving industry..

-These are just ideas....
+These are just ideas...

-..for now.
+...for now.

 <p align="right">(<a href="#top">back to top</a>)</p>